dchandra1985/portfolio/_posts/2018-06-19-Neural network classification using Keras.md

   - python
   - classification
   - image processing
+  - neural network
+  - convolution neural network
+  - keras

-last_modified_at: 2018-09-27
+last_modified_at: 2018-11-12
 excerpt_separator: <!-- more -->
 ---

-This topic explains the image classification using simple neural network.
+This topic explains the image classification using simple neural network with Keras.
 <!-- more -->

 ```python